Why Asking For Help Is A Crucial Skill

 Why is this such a great advice?
 Let me break it down for you.

-• On the contrary if you don’t ask for help and only ask the team sometime/some days later, you also put them under pressure as someone else needs to do that task in place of you abiet with more time pressure.
+On the contrary, if you don’t ask for help and only ask the team sometime or some days later, you also put them under pressure as someone else needs to do that task in place of you albeit with more time pressure.

-• However, this doesn’t mean that you run for cover everytime you face a problem.
-You should definitely try to think about a solution and probably in written format and discuss your approach without writing a single line of code.
-Good thing about this approach is that you peers will see that you have put some effort into the problem and discussing potential solutions to the problem, also gives them an opportunity to make your high level design for the solution better and even suggest some improvements to it.
+However, this doesn’t mean that you run for cover every time you face a problem.
+You should definitely try to think about a solution and write it in a written format, then discuss your approach without writing a single line of code.
+The good thing about this approach is that your peers will see that you have put some effort into the problem, and discussing potential solutions also gives them an opportunity to improve your high-level design and suggest improvements.

-• Another important thing to note here is that once should try not to ask for a same advice two times.
+Another important thing to note here is that one should try not to ask for the same advice twice.
 Let me explain:

-Say you had a docker issue, and you ask your senior for help and they helped and solved your problem.
-It’s your duty to make a note/video recording of the help, so that if you face that problem once again, you can solve it on your own next time.
+Say you had a Docker issue, and you ask your senior for help and they solve your problem.
+It’s your duty to make a note or video recording of the help, so that if you face that problem once again, you can solve it on your own next time.
 This saves time for everyone involved.
-Anyone will get annoyed if you get stuck with same problem and don’t take care to take notes of the solution and keep coming back with the same problem.
-So making notes of the solution is great approach and it shows how much you respect the others time.
+Anyone will get annoyed if you get stuck with the same problem and don’t take notes of the solution, and keep coming back with the same issue.
+Making notes of the solution is a great approach and it shows how much you respect others’ time.

 Hope these tips would help you become a better developer and an asset to the team.